 Currently, Jessie hosts a weekly podcast called Live Your Life Kween where people of all ages and ethnic backgrounds write into the show and ask Jessie for advice about various problems.

 After experiencing a major depressive episode and almost losing her life to her battle with alcohol and drugs, Jessie has realized the importance of processing childhood trauma and healing our hearts and souls.
-Jessie is passionate about the mental and emotional effects of infamy and is currently perusing a Masters Degree in Psychology from Pepperdine University.
-She currently has a 4.0 :) She hopes to use her first hand experience and newly gained knowledge about mental health and wellness to help others involved in scandals heal from their trauma and find meaning in their lives.
-Jessie currently works with at-risk youth in a residential treatment facility specializing in mental disorders and substance abuse.
-She works hands on with teenagers in many capacities, providing the support they need to process their trauma, heal, and live happy and healthy lives.
+Jessie is passionate about the mental and emotional effects of infamy and is currently pursuing a Masters Degree in Clinical Psychology from Pepperdine University.
+She currently has a 4.0 :) She hopes to use her first hand experience and newly gained knowledge about mental health and wellness to help others who have experienced media trauma heal and find meaning in their lives.